Saving Money: Value Added Tax

-If you're going through all the trouble of having all this celebration, then you're definitely going to want to capture those beautiful memories with photos that do them justice.
-Unfortunately, history is littered with amazing events with disappointing photos, so it's important to think long and hard about your photographer.
-Barak Aharon of Barak Photography is an Israeli photographer who is well-known on the events scene and has also had his photos published in numerous newspapers.
-He has some advice:
+If you're going through the effort of organizing a beautiful celebration, you'll definitely want to capture the memories with photos that do it justice.
+Unfortunately, history is full of amazing events with disappointing photos, so it’s worth carefully choosing your photographer.
+Barak Aharon of Barak Photography is a well-known Israeli photographer whose work has appeared in numerous publications.
+He shares some helpful advice:

-"Naturally, not every bar or bat mitzvah is the same; locations, guests, and circumstances vary widely," Barak says.
-"However, if you have looked at the photographer’s portfolio, and the pictures seem like the kind of thing you would be happy to see on your wall at home, then that’s a match.
-"Also, keep in mind that your photographer is going to be present on an important and intimate day in your life – feel free to give your photographer a call in order to get to know the person who will be documenting the big day.
-Equally important is to take a look at what others have said about working with your potential photographer (Is s/he prompt and prepared?
+"Naturally, not every Bar or Bat Mitzvah is the same.
+Locations, guests, and circumstances vary widely," Barak says.
+"However, if you’ve looked at a photographer’s portfolio and the photos seem like something you would want to hang on your wall, that’s a good match.
+"Also, remember that your photographer will be present on a very personal and important day in your life.
+Don’t hesitate to call and speak with them to get to know the person who will be documenting your celebration.
+"It’s equally important to read reviews about your potential photographer.
+Are they prompt and prepared?
 Was the work delivered on time?
-What was it like to effectively invite this person into a family event?); a transparent business will provide reviews through a third party service like Google Plus, TrustPilot, or others."
+What was it like to welcome this person into a family event?
+"A transparent business will usually provide reviews through third-party platforms like Google, TrustPilot, or others."

-"For people coming from abroad, the process of planning an event in another country can be stressful," he adds.
-"However, there are plenty of virtual resources available to potential clients (no matter where they are from).
+"For people coming from abroad, planning an event in another country can be stressful," he adds.
+"Thankfully, there are plenty of virtual resources available to clients no matter where they are.
 "The website is your first stop.
-After all, it’s a window into the business, and any photographer worth his or her salt knows that this can be a deal-maker or breaker.
-Make sure there is an English version of the website; if not, that’s a non-starter.
-"Pay attention to the speed and detail in which you receive a response to your inquiry.
-And finally, invest in a conversation to get a general vibe and verify what type of experience the photographer has working with b’nei mitzvah families (ask about the flow of a typical event, and don’t be shy to ask for suggestions about local, the party, or even accommodation based on past examples).
+It is a window into the business, and any reputable photographer knows it can make or break a deal.
+Make sure there is an English version of the site.
+If not, that is a red flag.
+"Pay attention to how quickly and clearly your inquiry is answered.
+And most importantly, have a conversation to get a feel for the photographer’s experience with Bar and Bat Mitzvahs.
+Ask about the flow of a typical event and don’t hesitate to request suggestions for local vendors, parties, or even accommodation based on past work."

 Tours

-While celebrating a bar/bat mitzvah in Jerusalem is an incredibly rewarding experience in and of itself, guided tours of Jerusalem and the rest of Israel can also be an enriching accompaniment.
-Take advantage of this opportunity and visit the City of David, Tower of David Museum, The Jerusalem Archaelogical Park, and the legendary Hurva Synagogue, which was recently reopened.
+Celebrating a Bar or Bat Mitzvah in Jerusalem is incredibly meaningful on its own, but guided tours of Jerusalem and Israel can add an even deeper layer to the experience.
+Take this opportunity to explore the City of David, Tower of David Museum, Jerusalem Archaeological Park, and the recently reopened Hurva Synagogue.

-In addition to being fun and educational, it has the potential "to plant the seeds of personal development, self-grown and responsibility in a young teenager," says Jerusalem-based tour guide David Sussman, adding that for such an occasion, you should be sure to hire a "highly qualified guide."
+In addition to being fun and educational, touring has the potential to "plant the seeds of personal development, self-growth, and responsibility in a young teenager," says Jerusalem-based tour guide David Sussman.
+He recommends hiring a "highly qualified guide" for such a meaningful occasion.

-"The guide should be passionate, funny and engaging for both the kids as well as the adults, and if they served in the army here, that is always a plus as well, as army service is a huge part of Israeli society and will give your guide a true sense of Israeli culture.
+"The guide should be passionate, funny, and engaging for both kids and adults.
+If they have served in the Israeli army, that is a bonus, as it provides insight into Israeli society and culture."

-If you're looking for a unique experience, we recommend checking out Smart Tour and especially their Classic Old City EZ Raider Tour.
-This special adventure will allow starting your celebration in a fun activity that will also expand your horizons – all while driving an exciting EZ Raider vehicle – all the way to the Western Wall.
+For something truly unique, consider Smart Tour’s Classic Old City EZ Raider Tour.
+This special experience allows you to kick off your celebration with a fun and adventurous activity that will also broaden your horizons.
+Ride an EZ Raider all the way to the Western Wall for an unforgettable journey.

-If you'd like to find your own tours, check out our listing of tours in Jerusalem & Israel.
+If you'd like to explore more on your own, check out our full list of tours in Jerusalem and across Israel.

 Buying Tefillin